cosmos/atlas/README.md

 ### Server

-In order to start the Atlas server, you must provide a series of configuration values that may be defined in environment variables, a configuration file or via CLI flags (in order of precedence).
+In order to start the Atlas server, you must provide a series of configuration values that may be defined in environment variables, a (TOML) configuration file or via CLI flags (in order of precedence).
 See the sample [env](./.env.sample) or [config](./config.sample.toml) files for all possible configurations.

 ```shel